dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ### Expiration extension

 UK and CO.UK domains may or may not be extended when they are successfully transferred.
-If your CO.UK domain has less than 3 months remaining before expiration, then it will be extended by 2 years; the price of this extension is included in the transfer fee.
+If your CO.UK domain has less than 3 months remaining before expiration, then it will be extended by 2 years.
+The price of this extension is included in the transfer fee.
 If your CO.UK domain has 3 or more months remaining, then it will not be automatically extended.